All Episodes

 People don't remember them.

-They seem new, people get all riled up.
+People get all riled up.

-Here from the New York from the Washington Post, December of 1989, Noriega's CIA ties complicated the decision.
+Here from the New York, from the Washington Post, December of 1989, Noriega's CIA ties complicated the decision.

-Noriego's long-standing association with the CIA, the DEA, and other branches of the U.S. government continues to haunt the case.
+Noriega's long-standing association with the CIA, the DEA, and other branches of the U.S. government continues to haunt the case.

-Current and former U.S. officials said yesterday, meaning maybe the CIA and the DAA DEA itself have been involved in drug trafficking before.
+Current and former U.S. officials said yesterday, meaning maybe the CIA or the DEA itself have been involved in drug trafficking before and were perfectly happy to support Noriega.

 And then for geopolitical reasons, when it wanted to remove him, cited his drug trafficking status, even though he was in bed with the CIA and the DIA doing exactly that for a long time.